 That girl was me.

-In the summer of 2009, when my boys were just four and two years old, hope came rushing to my rescue.
-Six months later, moved and stirred by the desire to help other moms open the curtains of their hearts and homes, Erin and I co-founded the MOB Society, and the doing of it has changed my life.
+In the summer of 2009, when my boys were just four and two, hope came rushing to my rescue.
+Six months later, moved and stirred by the desire to help other moms open the curtains of their hearts and homes, Erin and I co-founded the MOB Society, and the doing of it has changed our lives.

 I didn’t think I would make it.
 Didn’t think I would ever get in front of the daily grind of motherhood.
 But with God’s intervention, the openness of a friend, and this MOB Society community, I’m growing stronger every day.